chuckremes/ruby-io/design-notes.md

 As a side benefit, __read__ will be available for truly unbuffered reads.
 Anyone who wants/needs that can use it directly.

+NON-POSIX FUNCTIONS
+OSX has kqueue.
+Linux has epoll.
+Both have #writev, #readv, and a bunch of others that are not part of POSIX.
+These non-POSIX functions could be added to a PlatformsMixin...
+Platforms::Mixin::Linux and Platforms::Mixin::BSD or whatever.
+During instantiation of a class, it could do something like: class Bar < Foo
+    include Platforms::Mixin::Linux if Platforms.linux?
+    include Platforms::Mixin::BSD if Platforms.bsd?
+  end

+This would allow us to provide support for platform-specific functions at runtime.
+I'm sure there's more than one way to skin this cat, so play around with a few options.

 ## SyncIO::Config

 API for creating configuration objects used to open new IO streams.
 A file can be specified by either a path or a file descriptor (but not both).
 Similarly, files can be opened in different modes and with different flags.
 Rather than try to design a method to handle all of these different combinations (with its attendant complex method signature) we provide a configuration object facility which enforces the appropriate rules.